-Notes~ For this dough recipe, you will need about 2 cups of filling.
+For this dough recipe, you will need at least 2 full cups of previously prepared filling.

 The empanadas pictured above had extra canela, so the dough appears darker.
 I add extra canela to my dough recipe when I use the pumpkin filling.

 Click onto picture above to see full recipe on how to prepare pumpkin filling from fresh pumpkin.